jaywilliams/vim-todo/README.md

 The plugin supports a number of configuration variables, which can be set in your .vimrc file.

+To enable proper commenting when using NERD Commenter, add the following:

+    " Define TODO Comment Style
+    let g:NERDCustomDelimiters = {
+        \ 'todo': { 'left': '#' }
+    \ }

 To change the default date format string used when marking a task complete, define the `todo_date_format` variable.
 The format matches your system's `strftime()` function.